-Starting with Browns owner Randy Lerner.
-The above photo of Lerner accompanies this incredible interview that he gave to the London Times almost exactly one year ago upon donating $10 million to the UK’s National Portrait Gallery, the largest donation that the Gallery has ever received.
+Two Browns-related items today, starting with with Browns owner Randy Lerner and this incredible interview that he gave to the London Times almost exactly one year ago upon donating $10 million to the UK’s National Portrait Gallery, the largest donation that the Gallery has ever received.

 [Lerner,] a tricky one: blunt but friendly, handsome and fit (he runs in Hyde Park)